HyperspaceMadness/Mega_Bezel/README.md

 - **Image Fill Mode**
   - **0 - STRETCH** --- Stretch the image across the whole area
   - **1 - SPLIT HORIZONTAL** --- Splits the image in the center and slide it out until it hits the outer edge

+- **Split Mode Preserve Center %** --- Preserves a part of the center of the graphic when split is used
+  - One usage is to have a logo in the center of the bottom of the monitor graphic and reserve space for this

 - **Scale** --- *Scales image layer equally in both directions*
 - **Scale X** --- *Scales image layer horizontally*